Staff

 Holly MacPherson

-Clerical Administrator
+Clerical Administrator - Human Resources

 Elizabeth Matwey

-Elizabeth Matwey works in Special Projects.
+Elizabeth Matwey works in the Woodland Archaeology Practice Area.
 Liz earned her BA (Hon) in Anthropology from Laurentian University.
 She holds an Applied Research archaeological license from the province of Ontario and worked as a field archaeologist for thirteen years and as a historic analyst for over five years

 Nikki McConville

-Archaeologist | Project Manager
+Archaeologist | Project Manager - Site Mitigation

-Nikki McConville works in the Mitigation Division.
+Nikki McConville works in the Site Mitigation Practice Area.
 Nikki earned her BA (Hon) in Archaeology & Prehistory, and her MSc in Biodiversity Conservation from Bournemouth University.
 She is a qualified archaeological Field Director in northern British Columbia, with experience as a heritage professional in Canada since 2014.
 Nikki has also excavated in the UK, including work at Stonehenge.
 Her special areas of expertise include managing large multi-year projects and conducting Indigenous Knowledge studies.

 Kaitlyn McMullen